thicclatka/CLAH_IA/docs/1_installation.md

 conda activate caiman

 # Install CaImAn
-pip install -e .  # Use -e for editable mode
+pip install -e .  # Use -e for editable mode, but this is optional
 ```

 ### 2. Install CLAH Image Analysis